Sussex-Neuroscience/NL-glow-worm/README.md

 ### Specific experimental variables

 The variable time was normalized to start at zero, converted to seconds (not shown), and used for merging the the data from the two mice to the nearest value.
-The time difference between frames was calculated:

-- **Time difference:** time difference between the current frame and the previous.
+The **time difference** between frames was calculated as the difference between the current frame and the previous.

 For this particular set-up, the insect was tethered on top of the trackball facing a particular direction.
 As the animal turned, the ball rotated underneath it and this movement was captured by changes in the horizontal axis of the optical mice sensors.
 If the animal turned 360 degrees, the ball moved the correspondent value on the opposite direction.
 Thus, the x displacement values, in pixel units, corresponded to the full perimeter of the ball at the equator level, at which the sensors were placed (Figure 4A).